 However, we understand not everyone made the jump to Windows 10 and remain loyal users of Windows 7 and 8.
 Because of this, we’ve taken to the task of helping all Windows OS users utilize a print-to-PDF function, whether natively or via a downloadable application.
 What follows is our comprehensive rundown for printing to PDF in Windows.

-How to print to PDF in Windows 10
+How to print to PDF using Windows 10

 Thanks to a much-requested update, users of Windows 10 have the unprecedented ability — among Microsoft users, at least — to make use of a native print-to-PDF feature.
 To activate the feature, simply navigate to the Windows 10 Settings page and click on Devices.